What is the MWM Register?

 To become a “We Also Served Registered Member,” a woman must meet one of the following criteria:

-- U.S. Public Health Service Cadet Nurse Corps members are included in a special Honor Roll of Cadet Nurses
+- Served in the U.S. Public Health Service Cadet Nurse Corps (members will be included in a special Honor Roll of Cadet Nurses)

-- The Self-Assessment Tool identifies where to focus financially.
+- A Self-Assessment Tool identifying where to focus financially

-- The Budgeting Tool helps you manage your day-to-day finances and budget.
+- A Budgeting Tool, which helps you manage your day-to-day finances and budget

-- Student Loan Assistance helps you compare and choose loan repayment scenarios.
-Includes virtual one-on-one counseling.
+- A Student Loan Assistance Tool, which helps you compare and choose loan repayment scenarios.
+Includes virtual one-on-one counseling

 - A library of engaging, topic-specific videos